CoderSales/robotCanRevInterface/README.md

 - [REV > REV Hardware Client > Getting Started > Installation](https://docs.revrobotics.com/rev-hardware-client/gs/install)

+> [!NOTE]
- - Note: System Requirements: Operating System: **Windows 10 (64-bit)** *or newer*; Processor: 64-bit | As of April 12, 2024 Windows 10 or later is required for the latest version of the REV Hardware Client.
+> Note: System Requirements: Operating System: **Windows 10 (64-bit)** *or newer*; Processor: 64-bit | As of April 12, 2024 Windows 10 or later is required for the latest version of the REV Hardware Client.
 Please use 1.6.4 if you are on an older version of Windows.

 > [!WARNING]
 > Warning: **do not update the motor controller in REV Hardware Client**